Core care

 Use a well-lit spot without intense direct sun.

-Sensitive to care conditions.
-Requires experience, precise care routines, and close attention to environment and plant health.
+Round-Leaf Calathea is sensitive to care conditions.
+It requires experience, precise care routines, and close attention to environment and plant health.

 Safety